MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. In the **Client secrets** section, click on **New client secret**:
    - Type a key description (for instance `app secret`),
    - Select one of the available key durations (e.g., **In 2 years**) as per your security concerns.
-   - The generated key value will be displayed when you click the **Add** button.
+   - The generated key value is displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
-This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value isn't displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

 #### Configure the web app (java-spring-webapp-auth-b2c) to use your app registration